Tom Brady: 2017: Third MVP and loss in Super Bowl LII

-The Patriots opened up their 2017 season with a loss in the NFL Kickoff Game to the Kansas City Chiefs.
+The Patriots opened up their 2017 season with a 42–27 loss in the NFL Kickoff game to the Chiefs.
 In Week 2, Brady's three touchdown passes and 447 passing yards in a 36–20 win over the New Orleans Saints earned him his 28th AFC Offensive Player of the Week award, breaking the record previously held by Peyton Manning for the most AFC Offensive Player of the Week awards in a career.
-In Week 6, the Patriots defeated the New York Jets, 24–17.
+He won the AFC Offensive Player of the Week again in the following week for his 378-yard, five-touchdown game in a 36–33 win over the Texans.
+In Week 6, the Patriots defeated the Jets, 24–17.
 Brady obtained his 187th career win, setting the record for most regular season wins in NFL history.
+In Week 10, Brady won his third AFC Offensive Player of the Month for his three-touchdown game in a 41–16 win over the Broncos.
+For the month of November, Brady won AFC Offensive Player of the Month.
 On December 19, Brady was selected to the Pro Bowl for the 13th time in his career.
 At age 40, Brady became the oldest quarterback ever to start all of his team's games in an NFL regular season.
 Brady finished the regular season with a league-leading 4,577 passing yards, making him the oldest player ever to lead the league in passing yards.
 He was named a first-team All-Pro by the Associated Press for the third time in his career.
 Earning 40 of 50 votes, Brady was named the NFL Most Valuable Player for the third time in his career.
 For the second straight year and third time overall, Brady was ranked No. 1 by his fellow players on the NFL Top 100 Players of 2018.

-Brady and the Patriots began their postseason run by defeating the Tennessee Titans, 35–14, in the Divisional Round of the playoffs.
+Brady and the Patriots began their postseason run by defeating the Titans, 35–14, in the Divisional Round of the playoffs.
 With the win, the Patriots advanced to the AFC Championship Game for the seventh straight year.
 Days after the divisional round, it was revealed that Brady had a minor cut on his right hand, which required stitches.
-Despite this injury, Brady managed to start the AFC Championship Game, where the Patriots hosted the Jacksonville Jaguars.
+Despite this injury, Brady managed to start the AFC Championship Game, where the Patriots hosted the Jaguars.
 Brady led a fourth quarter comeback to lead the Patriots to a 24–20 victory.
 The win gave Brady and Patriots head coach Bill Belichick their eighth conference title as a quarterback–head coach tandem, and the Patriots a berth in Super Bowl LII, their tenth Super Bowl appearance as a team, both of which extended NFL records.